onflow/flow/flips/20220518-authaccount-identity.md

 ## Motivation

-Make is secure to identify that a particular auth account signed a transaction
+Add a secure to identify if  a particular auth account signed a transaction.

 ## User Benefit